entando/entando-docs/vuepress/docs/next/docs/consume/custom-resources.md

 ## Objective

-This is an overview of Entando Kubernetes Custom Resources and their semantics on the Entando Platform.
+This is an overview of Entando Kubernetes Custom Resources and their usage on the Entando Platform.

 ## Prerequisites

-* Basic knowledge of Kubernetes and how to deploy Docker images to it
+* Basic knowledge of Kubernetes and how to deploy Docker images

 ## Overview